atiqbaqi/atiqbaqi/README.md

 - 👋 Hi, I’m @atiqbaqi
 - 👀 I’m interested in Technoology
 - 🌱 I’m currently learning node.js and AWS
-- 💞️ I’m looking to collaborate on micro service
+- 💞️ I’m looking to collaborate on micro services
 - 📫 How to reach me atiqbaqi@gmail.com

 <!---